Xamla/xamla.github.io/paper-library.md

 (S. Bell, C. L. Zitnick, K. Bala and R. Girshick; 14 Dec 2015)

+#### <a name="ResNet with pre-activation"></a>[Identity Mappings in Deep Residual Networks](http://arxiv.org/abs/1603.05027)

+(K. He, X. Zhang, S. Ren and J. Sun; 16 Mar 2016)

+*Proposal of a rearranged residual building block with “pre-activation”.
+More precisely, placing the rectified linear unit (ReLU) and batch normalization (BN) before the weight layers instead of after, is shown to further improve the results of the deep residual network.*

 #### <a name="Deep Residual Learning for Image Recognition"></a>[Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385)

 (K. He, X. Zhang, S. Ren and J. Sun; 10 Dec 2015)